MartijnR/Manifest-Builder/README.txt

 Description:

-This class dynamically creates a manifest file for your web application.
-The manifest contains the resources that need to be stored in the browser's Application Cache.
+This class dynamically creates a manifest file that contains a list of the resources for the browser's Application Cache.
 Using an Application Cache will speed up loading times and make the application available offline.
-Both HTML5 and Gears (though this is deprecated) are supported.
+Both HTML5 and Gears (though this is deprecated) manifest formats are supported.
 The manifest will automatically generate a unique 'version number' when any of the resources have changed to inform the browser to update the Application Cache.

 The builder is implemented as a fat controller to keep things simple (and I can't think of a situation where you'd have more than 1 manifest in an application).

 How to use:

-If using Code Igniter's excellent PHP framework, this controller can simply be copied into the application/controllers folder.
+If using Code Igniter's (excellent) PHP framework, this controller can simply be copied into the application/controllers folder.
 To test go to: yourdomain.com/manifest/html5 (or yourdomain.com/manifest/gears).
 If it works add the manifest url to your html.
 If another PHP framework is used you'll have to tweak the code (become a collaborator and post your port here!).

 The commented block right after the class declaration allows customization of the manifest and includes: